-The British bought property in France without problems before the EEC came into being and when we leave the EU we will still be able to do so in France either for a permanent residence or a holiday home.
+The British were buying property in France without problems long before the EEC came into being and having left the EU we will still be able to do so either for a permanent residence or a holiday home.
+We will be subject to the same regulations as other non-EU persons such as Australian and American buyers who have been buying without problems.

 Police are warning about car thieves with a new trick.